opfp/o_trig/README.md

-# o_trig: a trig library
+# o_trig: A Trig Library
+## Owen Phillips 4/22/23

-o_trig is a simple trigonometry library which can create and use lookup tables to solve six trig functions: Sine, arc-sine, cosine, arc-cosine, tangent and arc-tangent.
+o_trig is a simple trigonometry library which can create and use lookup tables to solve six trig functions: sine, arc-sine, cosine, arc-cosine, tangent and arc-tangent.

 # Using the library